Brain damage can occur following a traumatic injury, such as a fall or car accident, or a nontraumatic, acquired injury, such as a stroke.

-Treatments for brain damage depend on the type of injury and the person’s symptoms.
-They can also vary over time, as doctors see the extent to which a person’s brain was damaged.
+Treatments for brain damage will vary due to the type of injury and the person’s symptoms.
+They can also change over time, as doctors see the extent of brain damage.

 After treating the most acute brain injury stages, doctors may recommend treatments such as:

 - physical therapy

 Brain damage is a medical emergency.
 In the United States, there were approximately 224,000 hospitalizations relating to traumatic brain injuries in 2017 and 61,000 related deaths, according to the

 However, the outlook for a person with brain injury depends on the severity of the injury and the person’s overall health before the injury.
 Both traumatic and acquired brain damage can result in physical and mental impairment.

 Physical rehabilitation and psychotherapy may help improve a person’s outlook.

 Brain injury can take time and effort to recover.
 Some people may not fully return to their cognitive function before their injury.
 Over time and with treatment, doctors can work with a person and their loved ones to identify realistic expectations for their recovery.

 Brain damage can be incredibly difficult for a person and their loved ones.
 Several resources exist to provide support and education, such as:

 - Brain Injury Resource Center